Sandworks/csv_json_convert/readme.md

 A python script to convert Excel Spreadsheet format to a JSON file.
 Note: Save the Excel spreadsheet into CSV format before using this script.

 I’m a network engineer who enjoys writing Python scripts to make life easy for myself and others.
 As a Python newbie, I’m always learning to improve my code.
 I’m keen to hear your thoughts on my code and how I should improve.
 Also, I’m eager to hear new ideas and meet likewise people who write network-related Python scripts.
+## Why?

+Most of my network scripts runs from JSON files.
+I usually have spreasheets that contains hostname and ip addresses and I wanted a script that could convert them into a JSON file.

 ## Userguide